-[NEED TO VALIDATE FOR MURRAY SPECIFICALLY.
-This was taken from SLC] Local historic districts usually enjoy the greatest level of protection under the law from any issues that may compromise historic integrity.
+Local historic districts usually enjoy the greatest level of protection under the law from any issues that may compromise historic integrity.
 This is because many land-use decisions are made at the local level.
-Salt Lake LHD is zoned with an (H) Preservation Overlay that regulates alterations to and demolitions of properties, as well as new construction.
-Local building design criteria are derived from the Secretary of Interior’s Standards for the Rehabilitation of Historic Buildings.
+Local building design criteria are typically derived from the Secretary of Interior’s Standards for the Rehabilitation of Historic Buildings.

 - Demolition denial, with an appeal process for economic hardship, safety, or life-threatening circumstances.

-- Design review by City planning staff and/or the Historic Landmark Commission (HLC)
+- Design review by city planning staff and/or a Historic Landmark Commission (HLC)

 - Public notification process